pwilthew/Systems-Security/Heap-Spray/README.md

 ```

 ## Goal
+Input a sufficiently long string in the docbase value such that the register $eip gets ovewritten with an address known to contain our NOP sled and shellcode.
+Said shellcode establishes a reverse TCP connection to another machine.

+## How it's done

 To demonstrate this vulnerability, a simple web server is set up to listen on port 8080.
 This web server shows the contents of a specific directory in which the html file (containing the exploit) is located.
 The html file is clicked from the client and nothing appears to happen, but the truth is that the heap is sprayed with a shellcode!
 It is not until the client clicks on *Click Me* that at least one the shellcodes in the heap gets executed.
 This shellcode consists of several NOP operations and a reversed TCP connection to a chosen IP and port.
 The port used is *6666*, and to simplifly the assignment's grading, the chosen IP is 127.0.0.1, which means that the command prompt will be obtained in the client instead of in the attacker's machine (or Kali, in this case).